The area of law dealing with complaints against government decisions is called administrative law. The purpose of administrative law is twofold:

 General practice and procedures:

-- SACAT hearings are generally in public [s 60] and a member of the public can apply to inspect various documents, transcripts, proceedings etc. [s 90, see Schedule 1 of the Regulations for the fees associated with the inspection of these documents].
+SACAT hearings are generally in public [see South Australian Civil and Administrative Tribunal Act 2013 (SA) s 60] and a member of the public can apply to inspect various documents, transcripts, proceedings etc. [s 90, see Schedule 1 of the South Australian Civil and Administrative Tribunal (Fees) Regulations 2017 (SA) for the fees associated with the inspection of these documents].

-- Generally, parties pay own costs (unless specified as otherwise in relevant Acts), and costs can be ordered against a party however must be a good reason [s 57].
-[See further on Costs and other orders ss 57-58, 62, reg 11].
+Generally, parties pay own costs (unless specified as otherwise in relevant Acts), and costs can be ordered against a party however must be a good reason [s 57].
+[See further on Costs and other orders ss 57-58, 62, South Australian Civil and Administrative Tribunal Regulations 2015 (SA) reg 11].

-Appeals and Reviews [see ss 70 – 73 and also the relevant Act]
+SACAT Appeals and Reviews [see South Australian Civil and Administrative Tribunal Act 2013 (SA) ss 70 – 73 and also the relevant Act]

 The commencement of an appeal or review under these sections does not affect the operation of the reviewed or appealed decision, unless there is an order by the reviewing Court or Tribunal staying the decision [s 73(1)-(2)].

-An internal review of a decision made by the Tribunal in its original jurisdiction [ s 70(1)(a)] or constituted by a registrar or other staff member of the Tribunal [s 70(1)(b)]:
+An internal review of a decision made by the Tribunal in its original jurisdiction [s 70(1)(a)] or constituted by a registrar or other staff member of the Tribunal [s 70(1)(b)] must be made within one month of the decision; however if it is just and reasonable to do so this time limit can be extended [s 70(2)].

-- when the decision was made by the Tribunal constituted by a registrar or other staff member of the Tribunal, is only allowed by leave of a Presidential member of the Tribunal [s 70(1a)].
+When the decision was made by the Tribunal in its original jurisdiction, the application for internal review is only allowed with the leave (permission) of a legally qualified member of the Tribunal [s 70(1a)(a)].
+When the decision was made by the Tribunal constituted by a registrar or other staff member of the Tribunal, the application for internal review is only allowed with the leave (permission) a Presidential member of the Tribunal [s 70(1a)].

 The Tribunal can review the decision on the evidence before it in the first instance alone or allow further evidence [s 70(4)].